Introduction - What is sustainable farming?

 - These are not in any priority order and reflect some farmers’ views on sustainability in the late 1990s.

-- They may seem a mixed bag of issues, and there are plenty of others that could be included – for example the protection of high quality soils.
-But at least it’s a start to understand and accept the concept of sustainability and what it means in practice.
+- They may seem a mixed bag of issues, and there are plenty of others that could be included – for example, the protection of high-quality soils.
+But at least it’s a start to understand and accepting the concept of sustainability and what it means in practice.

 - Anyone who owns or manages land must accept the full responsibility of “stewardship”.

-- The dictionary defines a steward as “a person entrusted with management of another person’s property”.
+- The dictionary defines a steward as “a person entrusted with the management of another person’s property”.

 - So stewardship must be a major farming objective – that of trust in the care of the land.